Contents:

 What to do with coin collection and how to prepare it before selling?
 We recommend doing your best to make them look attractive to buyers.

-Before selling, it is important to prepare your coins to make them look as attractive as possible to buyers.
+Before selling my coin collection, it is important to prepare them to make them look as attractive as possible to buyers.
 However, be careful, there are little tricks here.

-The trick is that not all coins should be cleaned, as this may reduce their value (especially old and rare specimens).
-However, if coins are heavily soiled, you can gently clean them with a soft cloth and pack them in special capsules or pods for preservation.
+The trick is that not all of them should be cleaned, as this may reduce their value (especially old and rare specimens).
+However, if they are heavily soiled, you can gently clean them with a soft cloth and pack them in special capsules or pods for preservation.

 Then, take photos of each piece in your collection and make notes about all main factors: year of issue, denomination, condition and estimated value.
 This will help you find buyers and negotiate faster.